 Load testing is done to determine how the system responds under heavy load conditions.
 It would measure response times and resource utilisation under this heavy load.
 Load testing also helps to determine when the system breaks and if it is graceful when it does so.
 A question we may like answered when we do load testing would be how many transactions are we actually capable of dealing with when the system is under heavy load.
 When running a load test the level of users is kept high to get an idea of how the system will respond under the level of usage.

 - Read this PerfBytes article on the Ministry of Testing Platform.

 - Mark Tomlinson also featured on Test Talks with a bucket full of bottlenecks.

-- Watch Performance Testing 101 on the Dojo.
+- Take the Performance Testing 101 course on the Ministry of Testing platform.

 - Investigate the JMeter User Manual.